 When practicing the answer to this sample interview question, you must incorporate how you see this job helping you reach that particular goal in a period of 5 or more years.

-Questions about the politics can be wide and varied but you must remember that most of the times, they are just looking for your general knowledge.
-Give as general answers to questions like these as possible.
+Questions about the politics can be wide and varied, but you must remember that most of the times, they are just looking for your general knowledge.
+Give as customary answers to questions like these as possible.
 Don’t start elaborating upon your opinion of the whole situation.

 This question is two-fold and a very tricky one at that.
 Both these qualities are needed in a person who wants to be part of a multinational or any big brand.
 Be smart and develop an answer which showcases how you can be both in different situations.